chasecassels/smt-kenken-solver/README.txt

 Bipasa Agrawal V00936703

+Please use python3 when running all three programs

 kenken2smt:

 kenken2smt takes a kenken puzzle input in the format seen in 22395-puzzle.txt and generates the clause